LouisCharlesC/safe/README.md

 No more naked shared variables, no more locking the wrong mutex, no more mistaken access outside the safety of a locked mutex.
 #### Hide those ugly details
 No more plain mutexes lying around, no more locks, no more mutable  (ever used a member mutex variable within a const-qualified member function ?).
-### 2. Choose any lockable and lock that fit your needs
+### 2. Choose the lockable and lock that fit your need
 The Safe class is templated on the lockable object: use std::mutex, std::shared_mutex (c++17), name it!
 The Access class is templated on the lock object: use std::lock_guard, boost::shared_lock_guard, anything you want!
 ### 3. Store the value object/lockable object inside the Safe object, or refer to existing objects